 There are not many hostels in Duisburg, but you can find some about ten kilometers from the center; getting there may require that you change transportation.
 Most Duisburg hostels are in very quiet areas, so you should not expect any party atmosphere.
 Getting to your Duisburg hostel from the train station is also a bit tricky, as you need to change public transportation.
 Do not take taxis –- they are really expensive.

-Written by local enthusiast for Duisburg hostels
+Written by Travel Expert Duisburg

 George Traveller